Bry50/Bry50.github.iocopy/Home Assistant on Smartphone.md

 Tweaking the power supply is more intricate.
 PostmarkerOS usually doesn't have power management properly implemented.
 Make sure you start with a charged battery.
 Once implemented, in Home assistant, we can fully control the battery.
 I found after about 9 months my battery was degrading, even when I limited the charge to about 10%.
 So I tweaked the system to totally  disconnect it!

-For a simple server, we don't need display, audio, nor the phone functions.
-The essentials are a power supply and wifi; Bluetooth is a nice to have.

 The full documentation for PostmarketOS can be found [here](https://wiki.postmarketos.org/wiki/Main_Page)

 Disclaimer: I presume you have an old phone that you can afford to bin if things go totally wrong.

 But so far, during my inept amateurish fumbling down false paths, I have got into some situations where I thought the phone was bricked.
 But, so far, I have always been able to recover.

-If you want a supported system, or need lots of features, then don't go this route.
+If you want a supported home assistant system, or need lots of features, then don't go this route.
 I use mine in a secondary home and it seems reliable enough for my small (experimental ) use.
 I found unexpected firewall problems (explained later) and there maybe other problems lying in wait....But if you like geeky projects, want to try Home Assistant, or want a secondary system to read hard too reach BLE devices, read on.

 I'm  pretty certain this guide works (today) for a Nexus 5 if followed step by step; but I can't provide further help.